tasmota/docs/docs/Teleinfo.md

 ![](_media/teleinfo/teleinfo_en_sch.png)

+!!! warning "Resistors values R3 and R4 need to be changed to work with `standard` and `historique`.
+New official values for R3 is 220ohm and R4 is 3.3Kohm."

 As you can see GPIO33 is used for RX and GPIO4 for Enable (need set to 1 to be able to receive data)

 Setup in this case is